ikr/ikr.su/new_resume_content.md

 ## Mar 2000 — Sep 2000 Junior Programmer at Glance AG (Zurich)

-Building a data model editor and code generator, on my own initiative, baked in an unlimited undo/redo feature.
+Building a data model editor and code generator, on my own initiative baked in an unlimited undo/redo feature.
 It was the first app in the company ever doing that.

 Tech: C++, Win32, MFC, Oracle